DvidMakesThings/HW_10-In-Rack_DAQ/README.md

 ## Introduction

 In the current market, finding a DAQ specifically designed for 10-inch racks is quite challenging.
 Most available options are tailored for 19-inch racks, which are significantly larger and not suitable for more compact setups.
 Recognizing this gap, I embarked on a project to create a DAQ solution that fits perfectly in a 10-inch rack while still providing all the necessary features and functionalities.
 The goal of this project is not only to address the size constraints but also to keep the costs low and make the design accessible to everyone.
-By sharing the design as an open-source project, I aim to empower others to build and customize their own PDUs according to their specific needs.
-This approach fosters a community of innovation and collaboration, enabling users to adapt and improve the design to suit their unique requirements.

 ## Development Phases